samsmith-MSFT/AzDnsSecurityPolicyLab/README.md

 ### DNS Security Policy
 - Blocks malicious domains at the DNS level
-- Returns ServFail response for blocked queries
+- Returns blockpolicy.azuredns.invalid response for blocked queries
 - Linked to virtual network for automatic protection
 - Configurable priority and response types